vlopezalvarez/ietf-l3-ospf-topology/I-D/draft-ogondio-opsawg-ospf-topology.md

 # Introduction

 Topology collection is a critical use case for the network operators because the network topology is an abstract representation of the physical nodes, links and network interconnections.
+Network  planning processes requires that the network resources are placed to meet the traffic demands requirements not just in terms of bandwidth or delay, but also for failure scenarios.
+Network operators does the network planning process as an offline process, which obtains the information not directly from the network, but from inventory or template information.
+The main reason for this process, is that there is a lack of a dynamic and programatic itnerface that can allow the planning tools to obtain such information.

 Exchanging OSPF information between a service orchestration layer and a SDN controller to create services is desirable.
 The deployment of L3 services with the Layer 3 VPN Network Model (L3NM) {{!RFC9182}} is more accurate if the SDN controller can export OSPF topological information, so the customer uses the information of the controller instead of getting it from inventory information.